apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

 Note that these plots are symmetric about the faint 45 degree line.

-The points on this graph represent the intermediate data used to generate the final data fed to the sketches.
+The points on this graph represent the parameters for the two inner _for_ loops used to generate the final data fed to the sketches.